CombatExtended-Continued/CombatExtended/README.md

   </a>
 </p>

 Combat Extended completely overhauls combat.
-It adds completely new shooting and melee mechanics, an inventory system and rebalances the health system.
+It adds completely new shooting and melee mechanics, an inventory system, and rebalances the health system.

-**NOTE:** This mod requires a new save to play.
+**NOTE:** This mod requires a new save to play, and should not be removed from existing saves.

 ## Index
 - [Index](#index)